 What About Mercury, Wise, Payoneer, and Similar Services?

-There is nothing wrong with using services like Mercury, Wise, or Payoneer.
-These services are supplementary to your brick-and-mortar bank account.
-That’s because these platforms support transactional banking.
-In other words, you shouldn’t use them for storing deposits.
+There is nothing wrong with using services like Mercury, Wise, or Payoneer, however, we recommend using them as a supplement to your brick-and-mortar bank account.
+This is because these platforms are better suited to transactional banking.

-Additionally, these platforms increasingly focus on servicing clients with a presence in the United States, with American operations.
-Some platforms will even ask for proof that your business is operating in America before they open the account.
+Additionally, these platforms are increasingly focused on servicing clients with a presence in the United States, with American operations, and who are classified as American businesses.
+Some platforms even ask for proof that your business is operating in America before they open the account for you.

-It’s also important to remember that many fintech providers are not banks–not yet at least.
-While certain platforms, such as Revolut, have acquired actual banking licenses, this is an exception, not the rule.
+Many fintech providers are not banks–not yet at least.
+Certain fintech platforms, such as Revolut, have acquired actual banking licenses, this is an exception, not the rule.

-Instead, most platforms here will simply partner with a licensed bank (usually in some obscure corner of the United States).
+Most platforms instead simply partner with a licensed bank (usually in some obscure corner of the United States).
 Essentially, they offer a pretty interface with a few extra services tailored to a certain niche market.

 Make no mistake, better customer service, integration with other business support services (e.g. accounting software), and services tailored to your client type do offer value.
-But, these platforms also have shortcomings, limitations, and risks.
+These platforms, however, also have shortcomings, limitations, and risks.

-We’ll dig into this in another article where we’ll break down fintech, EMI, and payment platforms.
-For now, just know that fintech and neo banks are important tools that you can use in combination with, not as a replacement for, a traditional bank account.
-Especially if you have a sizable or growing business.
+We dive into this in another article, breaking down fintech, EMI, and payment platforms.
+For now, just know that fintech and neo banks are important tools used in combination with and not as a replacement for traditional bank accounts.
+This is especially true if you have a sizable or growing business.

-Warning Before Opening Bank Accounts Without SSNs or ITINs
+Warning Before Opening an Account Without an SSN or ITIN

-Many service providers say they can help non-resident individuals who don’t have an SSN or an ITIN open bank accounts.
-In reality, they use low-quality financial institutions, improper methods, charge unnecessary fees, and in many cases, simply open bank accounts at EMIs.
+Many service providers say they help non-resident individuals who don’t have an SSN or an ITIN open bank accounts.
+In reality, service providers use low-quality financial institutions, improper methods, charge unnecessary fees, and in many cases, simply open bank accounts at EMIs.

-Instead, when you join GlobalBanks USA, we give you everything you need to solve your biggest banking problems and achieve your banking goals.
-Of course, if your goals include opening an account in the United States, we’ll give you all the tools, information, strategies, support, and direct bank introductions you need to do it on your own.
+Individuals who join GlobalBanks USA receive access to everything you need to solve your biggest banking problems and achieve your banking goals.
+If your goals include opening an account in the United States, we give you all the tools, information, strategies, support, and direct bank introductions you need to do it on your own.

 Frequently Asked Banking Questions

-Below are a few of the most common questions we receive from people exploring how to open a bank account without an SSN or ITIN.
+Below are two of the most common questions we receive from people exploring how to open a bank account without an SSN or ITIN.
 If you have further questions you would like answered, don’t hesitate to get in touch.

-Can I Open a Bank Account Without an SSN or ITIN?
+Can I Open an Account Without an SSN or ITIN?

-What Bank Account Can I Open Online Without ID?
+What Bank Account Can I Open Online Without an ID?

 Do You Want Help Opening Bank Accounts?